 About Clara

-This season, Clara performs Helena in A Midsummer Night’s Dream with CCM Opera under the baton of William Langley.
-During the summer, she returns to Wolf Trap Opera as a Studio Artist to cover Countess Almaviva in Le nozze di Figaro and Madame Lidoine in Dialogues des Carmélites, in which she will also sing ensemble.
-Last summer, she covered Mimì in La bohème with Wolf Trap Opera, and performed scenes as Euridice in Orfée et Eurydice by Gluck and Krysia in Two Remain by Jake Heggie, and ensemble in La bohème and Così fan tutte.
+This season, Clara will perform the title role in Cendrillon with CCM Opera, conducted by Mark Gibson.
+Last season, she appeared as Helena in A Midsummer Night’s Dream under the baton of William Langley.
+During the summer, she returned to Wolf Trap Opera as a Studio Artist, covering Countess Almaviva in Le nozze di Figaro and Madame Lidoine in Dialogues des Carmélites, and sang ensemble in both productions.
+In the Studio Spotlight Program, she performed scenes as Rodelinda (Rodelinda) and Rosina (The Ghosts of Versailles).

 Previously, Ms. Reeves attended Songfest as a Brown Loranger Fellow in 2023 and a Schubert Fellow in 2019.
 At Songfest in 2023, she sang in a seminar for Libby Larsen and performed selections from Larsen’s Sonnets from the Portuguese in a recital by American Composers.
 She also sang a recital of Clara Schumann’s Sechs Lieder with Javier Arrebola.